xFr33z3/GeminiWhatsappBot/README.md

 1. The bot connects to WhatsApp using the whatsmeow library
 2. When receiving a message, it processes the content using Google Gemini AI
-3. It generates a contextually appropriate response in Italian
+3. It generates a contextually appropriate response
 4. The response is sent back to the original sender

 ## Customization

 You can customize the bot by modifying the `generateGeminiResponse` function in `utils.go` to create different prompts or change the language of responses.
-Currently, responses are generated in Italian with a 100-character limit.
+Currently, responses are generated with a 100-character limit.

 ## Security